MEMORIALS TO THE FOUNDERS OF THE ORDER OF THE CUBIC STONE

 Robert Turner will be missed by all who knew him and particularly by his family and those associated with The Order of the Cubic Stone.
 I shall miss Robert for who he was – my friend.

 David Edwards May 2013

 To The Memory of Patricia Turner

-On May 31st,2020, Robert's wife, Patricia Turner, who had headed the OCS since Robert's death, died in hospital, leaving a son and a daughter.
-She was a particular authority on Ritual Magic and particularly on magical alphabets, such as that of the blue and gold primarily, but also that of the green emerald alphabet.
+On May 31st,2020, Robert's wife, Patricia Turner, who headed the OCS since Robert's death, died in hospital, leaving a son and a daughter.
+She was a particular authority both on Ritual Magic and magical alphabets, such as that of the blue and gold primarily, but also that of the green emerald alphabet.
 She had strong psychic powers and often received mystical communications from inner plane forces.
 Pat was more involved with modern occultism than Robert with his searches into traditional magic.
-Unfortunately Pat had progressively become deafer with the passage of time and normal communications were made more difficult because of this.
+Unfortunately Pat had progressively become more deaf with the passage of time and normal communications were made more difficult because of this.
 On a more humorous aspect, Pat was always the first sender of my Christmas cards each year, often posting them in mid November.

-She has served the OCS as much as her husband, but because of Robert's published works over a long period of time, It has been his apparent authority that drew attention.
+She has served the OCS as much as her husband, but because of Robert's published works over a long period of time, It has been only his apparent authority that drew attention.
 Yet Pat with her strong knowledge, psychicism and inner plane contacts was a very useful source of wisdom and knowledge for the Order of the Cubic Stone.
 The physical side of the OCS is indeterminate at the moment, but its history and evolution have a great tradition and egregore.